proxmox/proxmox-backup/docs/administration-guide.rst

 ~~~~~~~~~~~~~~~~~~

 The ``prune`` command removes only the backup index files, not the data
-from the data store.
+from the datastore.
 This task is left to the garbage collection
 command.
 It is recommended to carry out garbage collection on a regular basis.

 The garbage collection works in two phases.
 In the first phase, all